Pan (god): Panes

-Sybarios was an Italian Pan who was worshipped in the Greek colony of Sybaris in Italy.
-The Sybarite Pan was conceived when a Sybarite shepherd boy named Krathis copulated with a pretty she-goat amongst his herds.
+Pan Sybarios, worshipped in the Greek colony of Sybaris in Italy, was conceived when Krathis, a shepherd-boy, copulated with a she-goat.

 "The great god Pan is dead"

-According to the Greek historian Plutarch (in De defectu oraculorum, "The Obsolescence of Oracles"), Pan is the only Greek god who actually dies.
+In Pseudo-Plutarch's De defectu oraculorum ("The Obsolescence of Oracles"), Pan is the only Greek god who actually dies.
 During the reign of Tiberius (AD 14–37), the news of Pan's death came to one Thamus, a sailor on his way to Italy by way of the Greek island of Paxi.
 A divine voice hailed him across the salt water, "Thamus, are you there?
 When you reach Palodes, take care to proclaim that the great god Pan is dead."
 Which Thamus did, and the news was greeted from shore with groans and laments.

 Christian apologists, including Eusebius of Caesarea, have long made much of Plutarch's story of the death of Pan.
 Due to the word "all" in Greek also being "pan," a pun was made that "all demons" had perished.

-In Rabelais' Fourth Book of Pantagruel (16th century), the Giant Pantagruel, after recollecting the tale as told by Plutarch, opines that the announcement was actually about the death of Jesus Christ, which did take place at about the same time (towards the end of Tiberius' reign), noting the aptness of the name: "for he may lawfully be said in the Greek tongue to be Pan, since he is our all.
+In Rabelais' Fourth Book of Pantagruel (sixteenth century), the Giant Pantagruel, after recollecting the tale as told by Plutarch, opines that the announcement was actually about the death of Jesus Christ, which did take place at about the same time (towards the end of Tiberius' reign), noting the aptness of the name: "for he may lawfully be said in the Greek tongue to be Pan, since he is our all.
 For all that we are, all that we live, all that we have, all that we hope, is him, by him, from him, and in him."
 In this interpretation, Rabelais was following Guillaume Postel in his De orbis terrae concordia.

-The 19th-century visionary Anne Catherine Emmerich, in a twist echoed nowhere else, claims that the phrase "the Great Pan" was actually a demonic epithet for Jesus Christ, and that "Thamus, or Tramus" was a watchman in the port of Nicaea, who, at the time of the other spectacular events surrounding Christ's death, was then commissioned to spread this message, which was later garbled "in repetition."
+The nineteenth-century visionary Anne Catherine Emmerich claimed that the phrase "the Great Pan" was a demonic epithet for Jesus Christ, and that "Thamus, or Tramus" was a watchman in the port of Nicaea, who, at the time of other events surrounding Christ's death, was commissioned to spread this message, which was later garbled "in repetition."